outdreamer/build-a-cure-1/docs/to_do.md

       - variables (function inputs like subject/modifier nouns)
       - types (['structure', 'life form', 'organic molecule'] from 'protein') - add generate_type_patterns() after get_type
       - get_topic
   - integrate conditions/symptoms and treatments/compounds schemas (this would be a nice way to test get_attribute function to find differentiating props)
     - implement a find_pattern function that aggregates repeated pos/type/abstract patterns across a article/line set
       - then you can enter patterns for medical find_object functions by scanning articles & applying find_patterns (same for modifiers, clauses, & phrases so you dont have to configure every pattern manually)
   - add filtering of insights to apply directly to the topic of the problem space of the target condition or mechanisms requested in metadata
   - add mechanisms of action keywords & patterns to get strategies
   - add read/save delimiter handling for get_objects - we are storing patterns with 'pattern_match1::match2::match3' syntax for example
   - add variable accretion patterns (how an object becomes influenced by a new variable)
   - use definitions as a data source for relationships if none are found
-  - make all_vars global variable & remove from params
   - singularize plural nouns
   - use blob.correct() on non-research sources - remove '.,' and other errors or typos
   - write function to get semantic props of compounds (bio-availability, activation in the host species, etc) & get_common_property
   - make sources query specific - symptom queries should pull from drugs/rxlist/forums/wiki
   - for question sentence_types, reverse verb-subject to subject-verb
   - fix rows csv format

 ## Functions